35 Disney Cruise Tips, Tricks, and Hints

 Select itineraries will have an onboard themed Pirate Night.
 After a special Pirate themed dinner, head up to the pool deck for the Pirates in the Caribbean Deck Party.
-Show off your dance moves, watch a unique Disney production with some friendly (and not so familiar) faces and see the Pirate Night firework display.
+Show off your dance moves, watch a unique Disney production with some familiar faces and see the Pirate Night firework display.

 Pirate Night is incredibly popular, so be sure to dress up for the evening–the characters will!
 A bandana and eye patch will be provided in your stateroom should you choose to use them.